JatinKevlani/Car-Detector/README.md

 # Car-Detector
-Step 1 :-  run the following command to automatically install all the required libraries :
+Step 1 :-  Install requirements.txt file and run the following command to automatically install all the required libraries :

           pip install -r requirements.txt